sharife/golden-thread/site/content/productions/on-the-periphery.md

         *\*Member, Actors Equity; ^Golden Thread Resident Artist*
 photos:
   heading: Photo Gallery
+bottom:
+  text: >-
+    This production is made possible in part by major support from National Endowment for the Arts, Sam Mazza Foundation, Fleishhacker Foundation, and the generosity of countless individual donors.

+    Golden Thread is a resident company at Potrero Stage, operated by PlayGround, and this show is presented as part of PlayGround’s Potrero Stage Presenting Program.
 ---
 Set in Istanbul and Paris, Ecer’s new play focuses on the rarely told stories of migrants in Istanbul’s urban slums.
 Farmers Dilcha and Bilo leave their home in the countryside to make a life in the big city.
 Young lovers Azad and Tamar appeal to superstar Sultane’s reality TV show to realize their dream of a life in France.
 Roma woman, Kybelee, finds home in a shack she has made with her own hands.